-In the 1950s each major studio had its own ambience.
+In the 1950s each major studio had its own ambiance.
 Passing through the gates of the studio was akin to Alice In Wonderland falling into the rabbit hole.
 Each a town with its own police force, fire department, commissary, first aid station, and lavish back lot parks and city walks with locales from all over the world.
 The immense sound stages a testament to the ingenuity of the 1950s technology.

 20th Century Fox was another of my favorite studios.
 How do you explain the ambience of the studio city?
 Perhaps the combination of the stars that shared the commissary with the grips, carpenters, bit players and extras along with the alignment of the narrow alleys between sound stages; or the back lot with a studios particular set of world city representations.